-Governors must ensure that they comply with their duties under legislation.
-They must also have regard to this guidance to ensure that the policies, procedures and training in their trust are always effective and comply with the law.
+Local Governing bodies and the Trust Board must ensure that they comply with their duties under legislation.
+They must also have regard to KCSiE to ensure that the policies, procedures and training in their schools or colleges are always effective and comply with the law.

-The Governors should have a senior board level (or equivalent) lead to take leadership responsibility for the trust's safeguarding arrangements.
+Local Governing bodies and the Trust Board should have a senior board level (or equivalent) lead to take leadership responsibility for their schools or college's safeguarding arrangements.

 All governors and trustees should receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in the trust are effective and support the delivery of a robust whole school approach to safeguarding.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training should be regularly updated.